kaaja/MasterThesis/README.md

 ## File descriptions
 The folder "pythonFiles" contains files for postprocessing of the data, and production of figures.

 The folder "openFoamFiles" contains the necessary files for simulating the scenarios with openFoam.

-There are some python files that are used to generate input for the specific cases.